Hermitian Quaternion Toeplitz Matrices by Quaternion-valued Generating Functions: Circulant Preconditioned Conjugate Gradient Method

 For any HPD matrix $A\in\mathbb{K}^{n\times 1}$, define

 Clearly, the above defined $||\cdot||_{B}$ is a vector norm on $\mathbb{K}^{n\times 1}$.

 Let $\mathbf{w}^{(k)}~(k\geq 1)$ being the $k$th iterative solution to \eqref{generalhpdqsystem}, $\mathbf{w}^{(0)}$ being the initial guess and $\mathbf{w}$ being the exact solution to \eqref{generalhpdqsystem}.
 It is known that when applying the PCG solver to linear system of equations in complex field, the step parameters are generated by the inner product of vectors.
 Similarly, the step parameters of the PCG in quaternion algebra are also given by the inner product of quaternion vectors.
-It implies the solution of $k$-th iteration:
+Similar to the algorithm in complex filed, the solution of $k$-th iteration ${\bf w}^{(k)}$ is given by